Stake sale in Bundesliga media rights business to launch early March -sources

 Bridgepoint BPTB.L and EQT EQTAB.ST had also previously reportedly shown interest in the business.

-DFL, Advent, CVC, KKR, EQT and Sixth Street declined to comment.
-Blackstone and Bridgepoint were not immediately available for comment.
+DFL, Advent, CVC, KKR, EQT, Blackstone and Sixth Street declined to comment.
+Bridgepoint was not immediately available for comment.

 In mid-April, DFL clubs will review and give the green light for final talks before final bids are collected in May, two of the sources said.